 5. Digital Identity

-Users can verify themselves online without exposing sensitive data.
+Users can verify their identity online without exposing sensitive personal information.

 Challenges Facing Web3